dssg/triage/docs/sources/experiments/architecture.md

 **Output**

-- a model group id corresponding to a row in the `model_metadata.model_groups` table, either a matching one that already existed in the table or one that it autoprovisioned.
+- a model group id corresponding to a row in the `triage_metadata.model_groups` table, either a matching one that already existed in the table or one that it autoprovisioned.

 ### ModelTrainer